hassantafreshi/easy-form-builder/readme.txt

 - Get notified by email when a form has been submitted

-- Showing the Confirmation code filled in forms
+- Showing an unique confirmation code after filled forms

 - Reliable spam protection through Google’s reCAPTCHA v2 and localized